ScottMorgan85/ml-market-efficiency/README.md

 ## Future Work
 - Exploring variable importance for model predictions.
-- In-depth analysis of individual companies like Apple, Micr0osoft, and AT&T.
+- In-depth analysis of individual companies like Apple, Microsoft, and AT&T.
-- Integrating generative AI, especially tools like AutoGPT, for dynamic stress-testing and strategy ideation.
+- Integrating generative AI, such as AutoGPT, for dynamic stress-testing and strategy ideation.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

-## License
-This project is licensed under the MIT License - see the `LICENSE.md` file for details.